DeepEval vs Arize

 Platform

-Confident AI is built for powerful, customizable evaluation and benchmarking.
+Confident AI is built for powerful, customizable evaluation and benchmarking, with observability and red teaming in the same platform.
 Phoenix, on the other hand, is more focused on observability.

 Confident AI is also self-served, meaning you don't have to talk to us to try it out.
 Sign up here.